thecoder75/liveme-pro-tools/README.md

 **A big thank you to all those who are now contributing to help make this tool even better!**

+## LiveMe Pro Tools is reaching its end of life support from me.
+**Since LiveMe is banning people for doing nothing now and making its own service no longer desirable, I've decided to end all development on the LiveMe Tools series.

 * * *

 ### Getting Support or Assistance